jbreeden/lamina/README.md

 - google: A minimalist lamina app run
 - todo: TODO-MVC running in a lamina app
   + To run the todo sample, you'll have to run `bower update` in the `samples\todo\public` directory to pull down some dependencies
-- mruby_extensions: A comprehensive set of demos showing how to interact with JavaScript from Ruby in a lamina application
+- javascript_interop: A comprehensive set of demos showing how to interact with JavaScript from Ruby in a lamina application

 The `todo` sample looks like this...